 The Nature of Mold and Mold Spores

 Mold is a type of fungus that flourishes everywhere.
 It helps outdoors by decomposing organic matter.
-But, its spores are a concern indoors, especially in moist areas like bathrooms.
+But, it’s the spores are a concern indoors, especially in moist areas like bathrooms.
 With the right conditions, these spores can grow and form visible mold clusters.

 Bathroom Ceilings: A Prime Location for Mold